Altinn/altinn-apiclient-maskinporten/README.md

 3. Configure client in constructur for service that need Maskinporten token

-4. Call maskinporten API and a
+4. Call maskinporten API to get the token.
+Here we use MemoryCache ourselves to cache the token based on its exp-claim.

 ```c#
 private async Task<string> GetMaskinPortenAccessToken()